xalvarez/aws-graphql-demo/blog.md

 as Lambda or HTTP endpoints.
 We're going to use DynamoDB because it's a flexible easy to use database solution.

-First we will create the `Customers` DynamoDB table:
+First we navigate to the AWS DynamoDB service and create the `Customers` table:

 ![DynamoDB](images/06_dynamodb.png "DynamoDB")

-Then we will add the corresponding data source to AWS App Sync:
+Then we switch back to our AWS AppSync API to add the corresponding data source:

 ![create data source](images/07_datasource.png "create data source")